 Boxwood Estate is leading a winemaking resurgence in Virginia with its goal of fusing the traditions and grapes of Bordeaux with American soil and technology.
 Staying true to the Bordelais style, Boxwood produces small quantities of red wine made only from typically French grape varieties.
 The winery boasts high-end bottlings but also reserves some production for inexpensive, everyday wines of distinction.

-While not widely known for it, New Jersey is home to some of the country's most beautiful and fertile farmland.
+While not widely known for its wine, New Jersey is home to some of the country's most beautiful and fertile farmland – it is the Garden State after all.
 The climate and soils are well suited to vitis vinifera, the species of grapes used to make most wine.
 Alba houses its winery in a stone barn that dates back to 1805, merging old agricultural traditions with modern winemaking technology.
 Many Alba wines are affordable, in particular its Old Mill line, which is one of the best values for everyday drinking.

 Free-spirited Randall Grahm has been a boundary-pushing leader on the California wine scene for three decades, making fun, flavorful, balanced bottles for which he could easily charge triple the money, if only because of the cult following he has built.
 Bonny Doon's prices remain low, though, and accessible for every level of wine geek.